kumina/python_container_demo_app/README.md

 * Sending logs to stdout for easy capture outside of the container (not really shown, as this is the default for http.server.BaseHTTPRequestHandler)
 * Explicit declaration of dependencies (via requirements.txt)
+* A crude example on how to format the output into JSON, so it can more easily be parsed by Logstash and ElasticSearch

 ## Todo

-* Format log output as JSON, so we can parse it easily with Logstash and store it in ElasticSearch
 * Horizontal Pod Scaling metrics
 * Actual Deployment specification for Kubernetes